Membership Inference for Contrastive Pre-training Models with Text-only PII Queries: Experiments

 \subsubsection{Models and Baselines}

 \paragraph{Models} For CLIP, we conduct membership inference on six target models spanning three visual backbones: ResNet-50, ResNet-50x4, and ViT-B/32.
-The ResNet-based models follow the standard ResNet architecture~\citep{he2016deep,theckedath2020detecting}, while ViT-B/32 adopts the Vision Transformer design, covering both CNN- and Transformer-based encoders.
+The ResNet-based models follow the standard ResNet architecture~\cite{he2016deep,theckedath2020detecting}, while ViT-B/32 adopts the Vision Transformer design, covering both CNN- and Transformer-based encoders.
 For CLAP, we adopt a dual-encoder architecture in which the audio encoder is HTSAT~\cite{chen2022hts}, a transformer composed of four groups of Swin Transformer blocks~\cite{liu2021swin}, and the text encoder is RoBERTa~\cite{liu1907roberta}.
 The penultimate-layer outputs of both encoders (768 dimensions) are projected to a shared 512-dimensional embedding space via a two-layer MLP with ReLU activation.
 All target models are trained from scratch on their respective member datasets to establish unambiguous ground-truth membership labels.
-When real facial images are available for optional enhancement, DeepFace~\citep{serengil2020lightface} is used as an external feature extractor.
+When real facial images are available for optional enhancement, DeepFace~\cite{serengil2020lightface} is used as an external feature extractor.
+Following standard MIA protocols \cite{carlini2022membership}, we train models from scratch to ensure absolute ground-truth certainty.
+Auditing public foundation models (e.g., LAION-trained CLIP) is methodologically unreliable due to massive data contamination and unindexed training sets, which obscure membership labels.
+Our controlled training on industry-standard architectures (ResNet, ViT, RoBERTa) ensures that evaluation metrics reflect true algorithmic capability rather than dataset noise.

 \paragraph{Baselines} We compare UMID against a spectrum of MIA methods: \begin{itemize} \item \textbf{Shadow-model-based:} Standard MIA~\cite{shokri2017membership} is the base membership inference attack using shadow models; Audio Auditor~\cite{miao2021audio} trains shadow models and extracts audio features for inference; and AuditMI~\cite{teixeira2025exploring} trains shadow model using input utterances and features from model outputs; SLMIA-SR~\cite{SLMIA-SR} employs a shadow speaker recognition system to train attack model.
 These require training proxy models to mimic target behavior. \item \textbf{Metric-based:} IDIA~\cite{hintersdorf2024does} detects training membership by verifying if a model correctly predicts a target's identity from candidate prompts across multiple reference images; WSA~\cite{ko2023} infers membership via image-text cosine similarity, enhanced by a weakly supervised MIA framework trained on post-release non-member data; C-WSA~\cite{samira2025variance} treats low-variance samples as pseudo-members to train a robust image-feature classifier via confidence-based weak supervision.
 These rely on thresholding signals like loss or cosine similarity, often requiring real modality inputs (e.g., images/audio). \end{itemize}